 What went wrong?

-The Belgian incident wasn't just about students being clever or AI being powerful.
-It was a sign of gaps in the current setup that turned a high-stakes medical entrance exam into a case study of what not to do.
+Recent AI cheating incidents weren’t just about students being clever or AI being powerful.
+They’re signs of gaps in exam security setups that turn high-stakes assessments into case studies of what not to do.

-The exam was conducted on computers, but the security architecture had critical flaws that allowed students to access the internet and reach ChatGPT during the test.
-Anyone who tried could access AI assistance, and many apparently did.
+In several documented cases, exams were conducted digitally across multiple locations with thousands of students taking them simultaneously on computers.
+But the security architecture had critical flaws that allowed students to access the internet and reach ChatGPT during tests.
+Anyone who tried could access AI assistance.

 There was no file isolation, no application control, and no system-level enforcement.
 Just supervision from the back of the room and the hope that students would stay honest - a method that has long been seen as the most effective deterrent for cheating.

-The examination board's chair admitted they couldn't check everyone's search history due to the scale of the exam.
-Investigators found that very little usable data remained on the physical exam computer labs, and what they did recover was highly fragmented.
+In these cases, examination boards often couldn’t check everyone’s search history due to scale.
+Investigators found that very little usable data remained on physical exam computer labs, and what they did recover was highly fragmented.
 The architecture made cheating easy to do and nearly impossible to prove afterward.

 Layer supervision on top of these vulnerabilities, and you’re essentially hoping students choose not to cheat.
 Hope is not a strategy.